alimdni/alimdni/README.md

 alimdni/alimdni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-My name is Ali, a persian guy who is eager to learn.
+My name is Ali Madani, An Irainian who is eager to learn and exproience.
-Currently My role in the Company is Testengineer.
+There is one moto that drives me through the life, Work for your plan and Plan for your work. yeah you read it right. ;)